United Way of Greater Duluth (UWGD) was established in 1922

 for effective and efficient solutions

-- Addressing the human service needs of Greater Duluth by
+- Addressing the human service needs of our area by

 engaging the whole community in fundraising and providing donors the opportunity